Rydal School, St Andrews and Sussex Universities. B.Sc and D.Phil in optical physics.

 This is a problem I return to from time to time, hoping at each new attempt the mist will lift from my mental eyes.

-Finally, I have a small, largely unadvertised, business which carries out arithmetical reviews - checking existing calculations, making sure American gallons are not being substituted for Imperial gallons and generally seeing to arithmetical probity.
+We also make a specialism of checking existing calculations for the arithmetic and for the units making sure, for example, that American gallons are not being substituted for Imperial gallons and generally seeing to arithmetical probity.